July 12, 2022: The Spotted Lanternfly Quarantine has expanded to include Sussex County. Find out what it means for you. More Info

 Forestland Contingent Sale Application

-In the second phase of the Aglands Preservation Program, landowners can (if they chose) permanently preserve their farmland by selling its development rights.
+In the second phase of the Aglands Preservation Program, landowners can (if they choose) permanently preserve their farmland by selling its development rights.
 The ten-year district agreement is then replaced by a permanent agricultural conservation easement on the land.
-Each year, funding permitting, the Aglands Program selects one round of farms to preserve.
-Landowners are eligible to submit a bid to sell their farm’s development rights the year after they enroll their farm into a District Agreement (for example if they enroll their farm into an ag district in 2018, then they are eligible to sell their farm’s development rights in 2019).
+The Aglands Program selects one round of farms to preserve each year, funding permitting.
+Landowners are eligible to submit a bid to sell their farm’s development rights the year after they enroll their farm into a District Agreement (for example, if they enroll their farm into an ag district in 2018, then they are eligible to sell their farm’s development rights in 2019).
 Landowners bid against each other by offering a discount from the appraised development rights’ value of their property.

 The sale of development rights is a three-step process: